 Working with Forms, Responses and Custom DB

 This example will show you a list of all available forms.
-Once you click to the form, you will see all Responses.
+Once you click on the form, you will see all Responses.
 You can also list all related members.
 You can also list the custom DB tables within your NestForms account including the option to update the values.

 This example will let you generate a special URL using the API.
 This URL will allow you to display the NestForms website within an iframe.
 This might be useful, for example, when you want to login your client automatically within your intranet without the need for them to login.